 If you’ve chipped or cracked your tooth in an accident, in a contact sport, or by chewing on something hard, bacteria can set in and lead to inflammation and infection.
 Even if your tooth didn’t crack but you did injure it, the injury can still cause damage to the nerves of the tooth.
 The nerve can become inflamed and cause pain and sensitivity, which may require root canal treatment.

 These are just a few signs that you may need a root canal.
 If you have any of these root canal symptoms, it’s a good idea to talk with your dentist.
-Call us at (970) 352-5448 and we can talk you through possible solutions.Learn More About Root Canal Treatment
+Call our Greeley office at (970) 352-5448 or our Fort Collins office at (970) 732-4371 and we can talk you through possible solutions.Learn More About Root Canal Treatment

 A Good-Looking Path to Better-Looking Teeth: Invisalign® and Other Clear Aligners